 Melanie Deziel (2008) – Graduated from the University of Connecticut, where she was the editor of the student newspaper and obtained a degree in Journalism.
 She went on to obtain her Master’s in Journalism at Syracuse University.
 She has worked at The Huffington Post; The New York Times, as their Digital Branded Content Editor; and as a Creative Strategist for Time Inc.’s native advertising and editorial innovation teams.
 She was the recipient of several awards for her New York Times project, “Women Inmates”, developed in support of “Orange Is The New Black” series for Netflix.
 She is the founder of MDeziel Media, the creator of The Overlap League newsletter, and an international speaker on how storytelling and advertising can be combined to create branded digital content.
 She recently founded a new company, Story Fuel, to help clients tell better stories about their products and authored a book about creating digital branded content, “The Content Fuel Framework – How To Generate Unlimited Story Ideas”.

 Steven Naylor (2008) – After graduating from the Massachusetts Maritime Academy, where he served as the Vice President of the Student Government, he joined the United States Coast Guard and was commissioned as an officer in June 2014.
 He served aboard a U.S. Coast Guard Cutter on the southeast coast of the United States and was selected to participate in the Navy/Coast Guard Officer Exchange Program where he spent two years assigned to a U.S. Navy destroyer and has been involved in counter drug operations for the Coast Guard.
-He recently took command of the Coast Guard Cutter (CGC) Robert Ward manned with four officers and a crew of 20 and operating on the west coast of the United States.
+He recently took command of the Coast Guard Cutter (CGC) Robert Ward, manned with four officers and a crew of 20, and is operating on the west coast of the United States.

 Dr. Daniel Camacho DMD (2009) – Completed his undergraduate work as a pre-dental major at the University of Connecticut.
 He graduated as a Rowe Honors Scholar, with a degree in Molecular and Cell Biology.
 His undergraduate thesis was titled “Characterization of Drosophila Interacting Genes: Elucidating the Mechanism(s) of PolyQ Toxicity in Huntington’s Disease”.
 After graduation he received a full scholarship to the University of Connecticut School of Dental Medicine and spent time with members of the UConn staff operating a free dental clinic in Grenada.
-Dan graduated in 2017 and is currently enrolled in an advanced program as an Orthodontics Resident at Seton Hill University.
+Dan graduated in 2017 and enrolled in an advanced program as an Orthodontics Resident at Seton Hill University.

 Aaron Radden (2009) – Graduated from Central Connecticut State University with a degree in Psychology, where he was a 2nd Team All American in Track and an Academic All American.
 He visited Kenya with his track coach and adopted several schools in the country by providing tuition, school uniforms, school supplies, and food to children who otherwise would have no access to these essentials.
 He recently completed his Master’s in Marriage and Family Therapy/Counseling (MFT) at Central Connecticut State University and is employed as a Program Director at Community Health Resources in Connecticut.
 He is doing research on predictive causes of dysfunction in families.